Award Leader Training

 What types of journey are involved?

-There are three types of Adventurous Journeys:
+There are two main types of Adventurous Journeys:

-- prepare a substantial meal each day.
+- All participants must prepare and consume a substantial meal each day.

 What's the process for planning and doing an Adventurous Journey?

 The process at Bronze, Silver and Gold is the same but the level of training, length of journeys and experience required increases from Bronze to Gold.